 A:

-Located along New Hampshire’s stretch of Atlantic coastline, Rockingham County is considered to be one of New Hampshire’s best counties.
+Located along New Hampshire’s stretch of Atlantic coastline, Rockingham County is considered one of New Hampshire’s best counties.

 Q: What is the most quaint town in New Hampshire?